 | ||Rating: Mature||Chapter Reviews: 2|

-It’s the end of our shift and we are sitting at one of the freshly cleaned tables.
+We are sitting at one of the freshly cleaned tables.
 Jack made us both a steaming mug of coffee, which Lily felt the need to cover with cream.
-I’m not complaining.
+I’m not complaining, I love cream.

-But I should really ask her for her number.
-I could call her some time, ask her out maybe.
+I should really ask her for her number.
+It’s not a weird thing, I’d be able to call her some time, ask her out maybe.

-- You’ll have to ask, then- says this annoying voice in the back of my head.
+- You’ll have to ask, then, come on open your mouth!- says this annoying voice in the back of my head.
 Why can’t reason be a nice voice?
-Like Lily’s for instants.

 “Lily?”
 She looks up, over her mug of coffee.
 There is a little cream on the tip of her nose.
 I feel a chuckle bubble over my lips while I wipe it away.

 “Thanks!”
 She smiles.
 Laughing a little she takes another sip.
 Purposefully dipping her nose in the cream this time.
-I can’t help but laugh at her.
-She looks ridiculous.
-Even a little silly, with that goofy smile of hers.
+I can’t help but laugh at her, looking all ridiculous.
+She’s acting all silly, a goofy smile playing on her face.

 “Lily?”
 I try again.
 She looks up from her silly display, smiling too.

-“Neil?” she asks, a curious look on her face.
+“Neil?” she says, a curious look on her face.

 “I was wondering.... if maybe.... you know, I could have your number?”
 I duck my head a little.
 She looks back confused.